-They bear miniature green flowers during the summer season.
+This cultivar of New Zealand brass buttons produces miniature green flowers during the summer season.
 They grow perfectly in a soil that doesn’t dry out completely and when watered well, can spread out and form a dense mat.

 If you’re looking for a filler to cover up gaps between flagstones in moist and shady areas, this is one of the best perennials to consider.
 It forms evergreen foliage that quickly fills gaps and helps keep the weeds at bay.

 This variety has tiny, feather-like, evergreen foliage with a deep green and bronze tinge.
-Leptinella minor is a kind of brass buttons plant that’s easy to grow in all sorts of soil.
+Leptinella minor is a kind of brass buttons that’s easy to grow in all sorts of soil.
 You’ve to keep watering it regularly to avoid the soil from drying out.

 You can easily propagate it by dividing the clump and slicing them into small pieces in spring or early fall.
 It works very well as a ground cover for alpine trough gardens or forming a moss-like carpet in containers.

 New Zealand brass buttons plants are extremely low-maintenance.
 Being the perfect filler for pathways and narrow corridors, all you need to do is water them regularly and mow them regularly to avoid overgrowth.

 Here’s a quick rundown on how to take care of this evergreen herbaceous groundcover.